 - Discuss the course requirements and exam plan relative to the student’s accommodations.

 - Sign the schedule form next to your printed name and return it to the student with the attached verification form.
 If you would like to receive a copy of the verification form, put a "CC" next to your name.
-Disability Services will send a copy to you after the student returns the signed form.
+Student Accessibility Services will send a copy to you after the student returns the signed form.